Doctrine is not just a Christian thing

 Who you are, what you can do and how you can get a good job done.

-b) What is church doctrine?
 Is it dry and irrelevant?
+Just what is church doctrine?

-The next time someone suggests that they no longer preach doctrine, make a suggestion:
+The next time someone says that they are no longer going to preach doctrine, make a suggestion:

-Suggest that they quit teaching, because they are unable to see who you are, what you can be, what you can do or help you get a good job done.
+Suggest that they quit teaching, because they are unable to see who people are, what they can be, what they can do to help others to get a good job done.

 The apostles filled Jerusalem with their doctrine and shook the then known world.

 Having a belief system is world changing.

 Being uncertain, doubtful and vague is paralysing!

 Doctrine is NOT dry and irrelevant!

 What is church doctrine?
 Is it taught in the Bible colleges?